 Spell out ordinal numbers-first through ninth.

 Exceptions to the rule

 Use numerals, even if the number is below 10, when indicating-

 - age (5-year-olds),

 - decimals,

 - statistics,

 - number of credits in a class (a 3-credit class),

-- · results of voting,
+- results of voting,

 - percentages (3 percent),

 - sums of money (\$25, \$1 million),

 - times of day (9:00 a.m.),

-- dates of the month (May 3, 2016),
+- dates of the month (May 3, 2025),

 - latitude and longitude (20°N),

-- degrees of temperature (76°F),
+- degrees of temperature (76°F), (36°C),

 - dimensions (81⁄2 x 11),

 - measurements (4 inches),

+- miles (10 miles), (2 miles)

 - proportions (3:1),

 - parts of a book (chapter 2), and

 - sports scores.

-A sentence must never begin with a numeral.
+Never begin a sentence with a numeral.
 Spell out the numeral or reword the sentence.
-Example: Change 10,000 pages were submitted to Around 10,000 pages... or Ten thousand pages...
+Example: Change 10,000 pages were submitted TO Around 10,000 pages... or Ten thousand pages were submitted...
 Spell out the numbers that otherwise would be numerals to clarify back-to-back modifiers.
-Example: twelve 3-year-olds Spell out numbers at the beginning of a sentence.
-Example: Thirty-five students registered for the course this year.
-Use a hyphen when spelling out numbers twenty-one to ninety-nine.
-Use numerals with numbers nine and below when they are grouped for comparison about the same thing (i.e., students, prices, classes) in the same sentence or paragraph with numbers 10 and above.
-Examples: 3 of 21 students, 6th and 12th grades

-Use numerals with names and parts of reports, tables, and series.
-Examples: chapter 2, volume 7, Grade 3 Use numerals with percentages, fractions, decimals, and ratios Examples: 1 percent, 21⁄2 years, 1.3 times, 2 to 1 or 2:1 Use numerals to indicate time (10:00 a.m. to 3:00 p.m.); age (5-year-olds); and course credits (a 3-credit course).
-When a year begins a sentence, use The year 1997 began with the birth of her son.
+Examples: twelve 3-year-olds, 2 ninety-minute classes Use numerals with numbers nine and below when they are grouped for comparison about the same thing (i.e., students, prices, classes) in the same sentence or paragraph with numbers 10 and above.
+Examples: 3 of 21 students, 6th and 12th grades Use numerals with names and parts of reports, tables, and series.
+Examples: chapter 2, volume 7, Grade 3 Use numerals with percentages, fractions, decimals, and ratios.
+Examples: 1 percent, 21⁄2 years, 1.3 times, 2 to 1 or 2:1 Use numerals to indicate time (10:00 a.m. to 3:00 p.m.); age (5-year-olds); and course credits (a 3-credit course).
+When a year begins a sentence, use The year 1997 began with a huge snowstorm.
 Using multiple numbers in a sentence, comparing various things If a sentence or paragraph refers to numbers in one particular category, use numerals for all numbers in that category.
-Example:

-Recruiters from four states came to the fair: 2 from Michigan, 12 from Wisconsin, 25 from Mississippi, and 3 from Louisiana.
+Example: Recruiters from four states came to the fair: 2 from Michigan, 12 from Wisconsin, 25 from Mississippi, and 3 from Louisiana.
 (The numbers refer to recruiters.)
 If the sentence or paragraph refers to numbers in differing categories, the general rule of spelling out numbers zero to nine and using numerals from 10 and above applies.
-Example:

-The new schools are now open, they include 122 elementary schools, 29 middle schools, 19 high schools, one career and technology center, and six special education program centers.
+Example: The new schools are now open, they include 122 elementary schools, 29 middle schools, 19 high schools, one career and technology center, and six special education program centers.
 (The numbers refer to different entities-schools and special program centers.)
 Very large numbers Millions, billions, trillions, and other such large numbers should be written as numerals followed by the word.
 Examples:

 300 million people, \$5 million

 The population has grown from 8 million to 18 million over the past decade.

 Plurals of Letters and Numerals

-Plural of a lowercase abbreviation or letter needs 's to make it plural.
+The plural of a lowercase abbreviation or letter needs 's to make it plural.

 Examples: